 The GCB graduate group has various activities throughout the year that students can participate in:

 These weekly talks allow GCB students and faculty members to present their research.
 Students in years three and above are required to present their work each year.
 Second year students participate by practicing their candidacy exam talks.
-The schedule for the fall semester can be found here.
+The schedule for the spring semester can be found here.

 Penn Bioinformatics Forum

 The Penn Bioinformatics Forum has a long history of bringing in top speakers in bioinformatics from academia and industry.
 GCB students are invited for a lunch meeting with the PBF speakers.
 Students also organize two PBF seminars per year.
 This year's schedule can be found here.

 The annual GCB retreat usually takes place in the late spring or early summer.
 The retreat features faculty, current and former students, postdocs and keynote speakers.
 During lunch, GCB students present posters on their research.
 For more information on our past retreat, view our flyer.

 Every fall, GCB hosts a welcome back party.
 This event allows faculty and students to connect in an informal setting and also introduces the incoming class to the program.